Where: Lincoln, Neb. (Devaney Center)

 Senior Janis Leitis Nebraska was honored by the Big Ten Conference on Monday, Jan.
 21 as he was named the league's male field athlete of the week.

 Leitis is undefeated in the long jump this season.
-He ranks first in the conference and is sixth in the nation in the event.
-He also ranks fourth in the triple jump nationally and leads the Big Ten Conference.
+He ranks first in the conference and is fifth in the nation in the event.
+He also ranks third in the triple jump in the nation and leads the Big Ten Conference.

-Mara Griva was named the Big Ten Female Field Athlete of the Week on Monday, Feb.
-4 after finishing first in the long jump (20-4 ½) and second in the triple jump (42-5 ¼) at the Frank Sevigne Husker Invitational.
-Both marks rank first in the conference, while her triple jump and long jump efforts are both 12th in the nation.
-Griva also won the long jump (20-0 1/4) and triple jump (41-8 1/2) at the Mark Colligan Memorial last weekend
+Mara Griva was named the Big Ten Female Field Athlete of the Week on Monday after finishing first in the long jump (20-4 ½) and second in the triple jump (42-5 ¼) over the weekend at the Frank Sevigne Husker Invitational.
+Both marks rank first in the conference, while her triple jump and long jump efforts are eighth and ninth in the nation, respectively.

 Akinmoladun's Stellar Start

 Oladapo Akinmoladun opened his 2013 season by recording the second-best time in the Big Ten this season, the 13th-best time in the nation and the ninth-best performance in Husker history with a personal-best-tying time of 7.83, giving him his first event title as a Husker.

 Nebraska junior Trevor Vidlak recorded the second-best time in Husker history last weekend with a personal-best mark of 14:13.62 in the 5,000 meters.
 He ranks 12th nationally and is second in the Big Ten Conference.
 He is also eighth in the Big Ten in the 3,000 meters (8:11.58).